Perform a BeyondTrust Atlas Technology Cluster Test

 Review the Planning Process

-An Atlas deployment revolves around the master appliance routing client traffic to various nodes.
+An Atlas deployment revolves around the primary B Series Appliance routing client traffic to various nodes.
 Therefore, testing an Atlas cluster involves three basic steps:

 - Identify which node should be expected to handle any given client connection.